grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

-# Datasource Streaming Backend example
+# Grafana Data Source Streaming Backend Plugin example

 This is an example of how to implement a Grafana data source plugin with streaming backend support.